 Note on this version: This report (Version 2, December 2012) replaces the report released in July 2012 (Field to Market (2012).
 Environmental and Socioeconomic Indicators for Measuring Outcomes of On-Farm Agricultural Production in the United States: Second Report, July 2012).
 This version corrects errors related to the energy and greenhouse gas results for corn, cotton, soybeans, and wheat.
 While the overall conclusions found in this report remain the same, this version contains new charts and data for total, per acre, per unit of output, and overall percent change values for these indicators and crops.
-The error in the July 2012 version of the report was related to the use of USDA ARMs data for average fertilizer (N,P,K) application rates for corn, cotton, soybeans, and wheat.
+The error in the July 2012 version of the report was related to the use of USDA ARMs data for average fertilizer (N, P,K) application rates for corn, cotton, soybeans, and wheat.
 Specifically, the rates used in the July 2012 report did not include the impact of the share of acres of these crops not treated with any fertilizer and instead assumed treatment of all planted acreage.
-Given that fertilizer use varies considerably across crops and that the proportion of treated acreage for a given crop also varies by year, the correction has different impacts for the revised results for each of the crops.
-For all crops, the revision results in a decrease in actual total, per acre, and per unit of output levels of energy use and greenhouse gas emissions.
-The impact of the correction on the average percent change trend for the full study period (1980 to 2011) was variable: the direction of change stayed the same in all but two instances (wheat energy use per acre and cotton emissions per acre) while rate of change increased in some instances and decreased in others.
+Given that fertilizer use varies considerably acrops crops and that the proportion of treated acreage for a given crops, the revisits in a decrease in actual total, per acre, and per unit of output levels of energy use and greenhouse gas emissions.
+The impact of the correction on the average percent change trend for the full study period (1980 to 2011) was variable: the direction of change stayed the same in all but two instances (wheat energy use par acre and corton emissions per acre) while rate of change increased in some instances and decreased in others.